9 Running Shoes You’ll Want to Wear All the Time

 There are two types of packers in the world: those that throw everything they own into a suitcase, and those that carefully stuff each packing cube with the order demanded by a drill sergeant.
 And let’s be honest, the art of packing perfectly involves planning, especially when you’re trying to pack light.
 In the winter this can be slightly tricky, but in the summer, it’s more than doable.

 One of the stickiest aspects of packing light is the question of “How do I leave enough room to pack an extra pair of sneakers so I can keep training and working out while I’m traveling?”
-Luckily, the fitness industry has come a long come a long way from the bulky, over-supportive styles of running shoes past.
+Luckily, the fitness industry has come a long way from the bulky, over-supportive styles of running shoes past.
 Now it’s easy to find sneakers that look good, feel great and keep your feet happy all day long.
 Whether you’re running around Lady Bird Lake or walking around the Louvre, these nine styles bring performance and style to the table.

 Air Zoom Pegasus 34 by Nike $80